Leo3654/DGMS/README.md

 1. **Step 1**: Clone the repo into the `$DGMS_ROOT/DGMS/` directory (we'll refer to this directory as the root repo directory).
-2. **Step 2**: Download the [Stanford Parser](https://nlp.stanford.edu/software/stanford-parser-4.2.0.zip) to parse.
+2. **Step 2**: Download the [Stanford Parser](https://nlp.stanford.edu/software/stanford-parser-4.2.0.zip) to parse the text snippets.
 Unzip the file and name the new directory as(`$DGMS_ROOT/stanford-parser-full-2020-11-17`) into the same directory as the root repo directory.
 Move all jar files to the a new directory into `$DGMS_ROOT/stanford-parser-full-2020-11-17/jars/`.
 Unzip the models jar file and place the English one in `$DGMS_ROOT/stanford-parser-full-2020-11-17/edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz`.
 3. **Step 3**: Download the [GLoVe 840B-300d embeddings](https://nlp.stanford.edu/data/glove.840B.300d.zip) and place the `glove.840B.300d.txt` file in the `$DGMS_ROOT` directory.
-4. Download the new dataset here: and place it in the `$DGMS_ROOT/python` directory.
+4. Download the [CSN Python dataset](https://github.com/github/CodeSearchNet#downloading-data-from-s3) and place it in the `$DGMS_ROOT/python` directory.
 5. Run `cd $DGMS_ROOT/DGMS/src` and then run `python DataPrep/ProcessCSN.py ` to preprocess the dataset.
 6. The new dataset will be placed in `$DGMS_ROOT/python/final/processed` directory.